 I earned a BA in Classics and an MA in Philosophy in Pisa.
 I obtained my PhD in Geneva under the supervision of Prof. Paolo Crivelli.

 My PhD dissertation is titled “Dóxa and Its Ontology.
 Appearances in Plato's Early Dialogues”.
-The dissertation defends the view that δόξαι and more in general appearings are for early Plato πάθη (affections), best understood as events grounded in more fundamental relational facts.
+The dissertation defends the view that δόξαι and more in general mental episodes are for early Plato πάθη (affections), best understood as events grounded in more fundamental relational facts.
 In the dissertation, I also present what I take to be Plato's early account of the relations between having a δόξα, being the subject of appearances (i.e. being someone to which things appear to be so-and-so), and being in other representational and motivational mental states.
 My interpretation is helped by consideration of both Plato's later theories, expounded in his middle and late dialogues, and some of Aristotle's works.
 In developing my interpretation of philosophical texts of the past, I find it fruitful to ask modern questions and look for answers to them through rigorous textual analysis.

 Outside Ancient philosophy, I also work on some medieval texts on what the medievals called 'logic'.
 I thus am a doubly enthusiastic member of the Genevan AMPhi (Ancient and Medieval Philosophy Research Group).